urbanopt/urbanopt.github.io/README.md

 ### **Adding a custom post processor**

 A customized post processor should be added to the rake file replacing the current post processor.
 The current post processor defined in the rake file is `default_post_processor` :

   ```ruby
   default_post_processor = URBANopt::Scenario::ScenarioDefaultPostProcessor.new(baseline_scenario)
   scenario_result = default_post_processor.run
   scenario_result.save
   ```

 `default_post_processor` is an object of ScenarioDefaultPostProcessor class this class can be customized in the Scenario Gem.
 Advanced users should refer to scenario docs to learn about the all the methods and classes that are used to aggreagate all the properties that describe a feature report (reporting_periods, construction_cost, program, etc.).
 Users can edit these methods or add new methods that extend or customize the post processor functionality.

 #### Feature reports
 <!-- TODO: add reference as hyperlinks -->
 This scenario post process require feature reports to aggregate results from feature simulations.
 A reporting measure is used to query and report specific output data from an Openstudio simulation of each feature.
-The current default reporting measure is the “default_feature_reports” (https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/measures/default_feature_reports)**TODO**.
+The current default reporting measure is the [default_feature_reports](https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/measures/default_feature_reports).
 This measure writes a `default_feature_reports.json` file containing information on all features in the simulation.
 It also writes a `default_feature_reports.csv` containing timeseries data for all the features.

 <!-- TODO: add reference -->
 Users can create their own OpenStudio reporting measure to generate customized simulation reports.
 For example, users can request results for different reporting frequencies or query and report additional outputs that are important for their own projects; e.g. reporting specific construction costs.
 User can then add the new reporting measure to the openstudio `workflow.osw` file **TODO** and rerun the simulation.

 The `DefaultPostProcessor` reads these feature reports and aggregates them to create a `ScenarioReport`.

 ## Advanced Usage